 Spot Forecast Feedback - Requesting agencies should always provide fire-line weather observations for the validation of weather forecast accuracy back to the NWS.
-For more information, see Submitting Weather Observations in the spot forecast program tutorial.

 Smoke Trajectory Forecasts - Automated HYSPLIT trajectory output is available with any spot forecast request and can be useful as a tool to help with smoke trajectory forecasting.
 The HYSPLIT trajectory model provides automated trajectory guidance for air parcels at a given height above ground level.
 To utilize this feature, simply check YES on the "NOAA Hysplit Model" option found on the spot request form.